Chinese Graduate Profiles

 Internal Auditor, Reserve Bank of AustraliaAdvice for current students:

-“The most important step for an international student studying overseas is not to make a decision of whether to work in Australia or in China or anywhere in the world, but to start to plan and prepare early for future career.
+“The most important step for an international student studying overseas is not to make a decision of whether to work in Australia or in China or anywhere in the world, but to start to plan and prepare early for their future career.
 Be attentive to opportunities and resources available to you and make the most use of them.
-Network only becomes crucial if you can already demonstrate the desired qualities of a valuable employer.
-Until then I would encourage to invest more time in yourself to gain more exposure of different environments, advance continuous learning and always reflect on the progress.”Jia You
+Networking only becomes crucial if you can already demonstrate the desired qualities of a valuable employer.
+Until then, I would encourage you to invest more time in yourself to gain more exposure to different environments, advance continuous learning and always reflect on your progress.”Jia You

 Academic Program: